kenStinks/CSARCH2_UnicodeTranslator/README.md

 Open [index.html](index.html) in a browser of your choice.
 Running a local server is *not* required.

+Alternatively, a deployed version of the web app can be accessed through https://csarch-2-unicode-translator.vercel.app/.

 [The included demo video](/CSARCH2%20Unicode%20Converter_Translator%20Demo.mp4) also shows the application working properly.

 ## How to Use